project-chip/connectedhomeip/src/README.md

 | setup_payload | QR code setup data encode / decode library         |
 | system        | System Layer -- common APIs for mem, work, etc.    |
 | test_driver   | Framework for on-device testing                    |

+#### Darwin

+##### Near Field Communication Tag Reading

+NFC Tag Reading is disabled by default because a paid Apple developer account is requird to have it enabled.
+If you want to enable it and you have a paid Apple developer account, go to the CHIPTool iOS target and turn on Near Field Communication Tag Reading under the Capabilities tab.